For the latest info about coronavirus for VUMC employees and patients.

 As part of Vanderbilt's mission to create safe patient care through education, research, and quality care, the department of Infection Prevention provides evidence-based, scientific, and proven resources to Vanderbilt faculty and staff as well as our patients and families.
 Through surveillance activities we detect potential healthcare-associated infections and develop action plans in collaboration with our quality and unit-based partners to mitigate those risks.
 We are a liaison to the Tennessee Department of Health and report communicable diseases for the institution as well as establishing a link to public health infrastructure in an effort to provide quality care to our patients.
 We are the content experts for infection prevention operations, research and educational activities, a position that we exercise regularly through our numerous publications and abstract presentations both inside and outside of the institution.

-In December 2019, an emerging human coronavirus, dubbed 2019 Novel Coronavirus (2019-nCoV), was first reported.
+In December 2019, an emerging human coronavirus, dubbed 2019 Novel Coronavirus (2019-nCoV or SARS-CoV-2) which causes the illness COVID-19, was first reported.
 Cases originated in Wuhan City, Huban Province in China, and epidemiologic investigation linked these cases to an outdoor seafood and animal market, suggesting this emerged from exposure to animals (as was the case with two other recent emerging coronavirus infections, SARS and MERS).
+This pathogen has now spread in various countries across the world.

 VUMC Encourages Judicious Use of Personal Protective Equipment in Light of Novel Coronavirus Outbreak